Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Hormonal Changes

 Puberty is a time of immense physical and emotional change.
 Fluctuations in hormones like estrogen, testosterone, and serotonin can trigger mood swings, irritability, and increased vulnerability to emotional challenges.
-These hormonal shifts can leave teens feeling overwhelmed and struggling to cope, potentially leading to depression.
+These hormonal shifts can leave teens feeling overwhelmed and struggling to cope, potentially leading to.

 Social Media Influence